HAMZA-NASIR-PU/sql-learning-journey/README.md

 You have a CRM database with tables for `customers`, `orders`, and `payments`.
 You want to get the total amount and total payment of each customer.

-The CRM system consists of two tables:
+The CRM system consists of three tables:

 #### `customers`
 - `id`: Unique identifier for each customer